Universal Finite-State and Self-Stabilizing Computation in Anonymous Dynamic Networks: Concluding Remarks

 It is natural to ask whether a universal algorithm that is both self-stabilizing and finite-state exists.
 For static networks, such an algorithm is found in~\cite{BV02b}; as for dynamic networks, we gave an optimal solution in \cref{s:3} assuming that the number of agents is known.

 Another open problem is to improve the stabilization times of our algorithms.
-For self-stabilizing algorithms in dynamic networks, we believe that a linear dependency on the garbage coefficient is unavoidable, and therefore our algorithm of \cref{s:4} is asymptotically optimal.
+For self-stabilizing algorithms in dynamic networks, we believe that a linear dependence on the garbage coefficient is unavoidable, and therefore our algorithm of \cref{s:4} is asymptotically optimal.
 As for finite-state algorithms, we believe that a linear stabilization time is achievable.
+Possibly, an improved analysis of our algorithm in \cref{s:5} may already yield a linear stabilization time.

+The generalized theory of history trees developed in \cref{s:5} naturally lends itself to modeling \emph{semi-synchronous} networks, where some agents may unpredictably become inactive and skip a round of interactions and state updates.
+We leave a detailed study of this setting for future work.

-It would be interesting to investigate universal algorithms that are not only finite-state, but also allow agents to stop sending messages after stabilization has been achieved.
+Finally, it would be interesting to investigate universal algorithms that are not only finite-state, but also allow agents to stop sending messages after stabilization has been achieved.